Last updated on November 20th, 2019 at 11:03 pm

-One of the most asked question over the past five years has been “Do vape pens smell?”
-The short answer is yes, they do.
+One of the most asked question over the past five years has been “Do dry herb vape pens smell?”
+The short answer is yes, vaping weed does smell.
 All kinds of vaporizers are going to smell so don’t expect to go completely James Bond incognito with them.
 There is a way to make sure you are being as discreet as possible and that is to minimize the smell.
 This myth came from electronic cigarettes not smelling like cigarettes along with wax cartridges smelling fruity rather than terpenes.
 Now everyone is upset that they’ve been lied too about an odor free vaporizer.

 Does Vapor Smell?